 - 7.17.
 The Tithe Maps hold significant evidence for public rights of way as routes are shown shaded and without apportionment numbers separating those ways from the purpose of the Tithe maps which was to take a tithe/tax from the profits of arable land.
-The lack of a Tithe apportionment numbers means that the strip of land that forms the route in question was not in any individual ownership and was not arable and therefore did not produce a product that was taxable. - 7.18.
-There are first class and second class Tithe maps that have been compared with Ordnance Survey maps and give in this case minimal support to public rights over the alignment for the route in question. - 7.19.
-The Tithe Maps relevant for the investigation into the route in question (section CRF5 & 17) are Llanvihangel Rogiet dated 1st November 1842 (Fig: 7.6) and Roggiett 3rd November 1842 (Fig: 7.7). - 7.20.
-The 1842 Tithe map for Llanvihangel Rogiet partially depicts the route in question shaded green/brown.
-However, the illustrated alignment of the route in question follows the community boundary.
-When this is compared with other historical mapping an inconsistency in the alignment of the route in question is evident.
+The lack of Tithe apportionment numbers means that the strip of land that forms the route in question was not in any individual ownership and was not arable and therefore did not produce a product that was taxable. - 7.18.
+There are first class and second class Tithe maps that when compared with the Ordnance Survey maps for section, A to C, all show a similar alignment for the route in question and this suggests that there are higher public rights. - 7.19.
+The 1841 Tithe map for Saint Brides Netherwent dated 27th November 1841 (Fig: 7.6) shows the route in question shaded brown between points A and B as the access for Minutes Common.